Dollar General Corporation Logo

-A visit to the brand’s stores is a joyful event because you can always find the right things at an affordable price here.
-The Dollar General logo represents household goods, represents a family-oriented business.
+A visit to the brand’s stores is a joyful experience because you can always find the right things at affordable prices.
+The Dollar General logo represents household goods and represents a family-oriented business.

 Dollar General Corporation: Brand overview